Leafwing-Studios/fop-rules/docs/character-options/powers/paragon.md

 **Attack:** None

-**Duration:** Until the end of your next turn
+**Duration:** Until the start of your next turn

 </div>

-When you trigger this aura, basic attacks against allies within range have disadvantage for the duration of this effect.
+FLUFF.
+When you use this aura, create the _aura of deflection_ tile effect in a 2 tile radius around you.
+Basic attacks against allies in this tile effect have disadvantage.

 ## Aura of Determination